LaihoE/DLAC/README.md

 ## Transformer model
 ![alt text](https://github.com/LaihoE/DLAC/blob/main/images/Transformer.png?raw=true)
 If we can feed it patches of words, images, sequences of speech pieces or (states, actions, rewards), why not sequences of kills?
 Currently not working too great.
 Could it be the fault of the implementer🤔.
+Very experimental, maybe replace GRU with simple linear layer or maybe CNN?
 ## Performance
 Parsing 100 MM demos using AMD Ryzen 9 5900x (12 cores 24 threads) and m2 SSD.